Respiration in Human

-Breathing involves two stages, viz. inspiration and expiration.
-The atmospheric air is drawn in during inspiration and the alveolar air is released out during expiration.
 The movement of air into and out of the lungs is facilitated by creating a pressure gradient between the lungs and the atmosphere.
 When the pressure within the lungs is less than the atmospheric pressure, inspiration takes place.
 When the intra-pulmonary pressure is higher than the atmospheric pressure, expiration takes place.

 The pressure gradient is generated by the diaphragm and a specialized set of muscles.
 These special muscles are external and internal intercostals between the ribs.

-Mechanism of Inspiration:
+Mechanism of Inspiration

-Mechanism of Expiration:
+Mechanism of Exhalation

 The regulation of respiration is done by the neural system.
 The respiratory rhythm centre is present in the medulla and is mainly responsible for the regulation of respiration.
 Another region; called pneumotaxic centre is present in the pons.
 The pneumotaxic centre can moderate the functions of the respiratory rhythm centre.